HosniMansour/Professional-Social-Network-Angular6-and-Spring-Boot/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-# How to run the Server ! with Docker :p
+# How to run the Server ! with Docker
-(Install doker ofc xD)
 (No need to open XAMPP or phpmyadmin or any Server)

 > docker pull mysql